tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    {{flow-client-reaction}}.)
 1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
-1. The value of `ECHConfig.public_name` MUST be placed in the "server_name" extension.
+1. The value of `ECHConfigContents.public_name` MUST be placed in the "server_name" extension.
 1. It MUST NOT include the "pre_shared_key" extension.
 (See
    {{flow-clienthello-malleability}}.)